geco333/longevity_assignment/README.md

 load the image tar to the local repository:

-> docker load -i health_check.tar
+> docker load -i health_score.tar

 run the server mapped to port 5000:

-> docker run -p 5000:5000 health_check
+> docker run -p 5000:5000 health_score

 at this point the server should be running in a container listening to local port 5000